disberd/ExtendedLocalCoverage.jl/docs/src/index.md

 The main reason for the creation of this package is simplifying assessing coverage on private repositories (specifically on gitlab) which do not have easy access to tools like [codecov](https://about.codecov.io/).

+You can check an example of the resulting coverage report [at this page](https://disberd.github.io/ExtendedLocalCoverage.jl/coverage)

 ## Contributors

 ```@raw html